caseyrathbone/ham_radio_question_extraction/README.md

 # ham_radio_question_extraction
 Basic script to parse the ARRL Ham Radio question pool

-Exports to a JSON array of all of the questions with { answer, question_identifier, other_answer_options[], question }
+Exports to a file containing a JSON array of all of the questions parsed.

+JSON Question objects format: { answer, question_identifier, other_answer_options[], question }